Diversity & Inclusion

 - We are a signatory to the Statement of Diversity Principles of the Association of the Bar of the City of New York.

-- In the cover letter for all engagements with legal recruiters, we indicate our interest in diverse candidates.
+- In all engagements with legal recruiters, we indicate our interest in diverse candidates.

 - The firm has a flex-time policy, and several associates and partners at the firm have successfully adopted flex-time schedules by working with the firm’s Department Directors to determine the best way to meet both the lawyer’s and the firm’s needs.

-- The firm’s Marketing and Professional Development Departments sponsor a Business Development Training Program, which was formally introduced in the Spring of 2007.
+- The firm’s Marketing and Professional Development Departments sponsor a Business Development Training Program.
 The Program focuses on developing a baseline understanding of S&W practice areas; periodic interactive workshops and panels to enhance our lawyers' networking, service and sales skills; and intensive one-on-one coaching for a handful of participants.

 Organizations Committed to Diversity

 - Gay & Lesbian Advocates & Defenders (GLAD).
-This is New England's leading legal rights organization dedicated to ending discrimination based on sexual orientation, HIV status, and gender identity and expression.
+The firm has worked for the past several years with Gay & Lesbian Advocates & Defenders (GLAD), New England's leading legal rights organization dedicated to ending discrimination based on sexual orientation, HIV status, and gender identity and expression.
+We acted as tax counsel for GLAD in its filing of the first concerted, multi-plaintiff legal challenge to Section 3 of the federal Defense of Marriage Act (DOMA).

 - The ABA Commission on Women in the Profession.
 The Commission presents the Margaret Brent Women Lawyers of Distinction Awards and supports issues of interest to women lawyers.